Open-EO/openeo.org/documentation/1.0/cookbook/README.md

     <figcaption>Above a combined edge detection RGB can be seen.
 Sobel 3x3 vertical and horizontal edge detections are displayed as red and green, and a 5x5 highpass filter is displayed as blue.
 For this, all kernels in the code block above were applied and the sucessive cubes were merged afterwards.</figcaption>
 </figure>

-Some notes on the process `apply_dimension` will follow soon.

 ## Endnote